Back to blog

 The diminishing returns curve

-Every variable has a point where further optimization produces negligible gains.
-Understanding this curve prevents you from wasting time on micro-optimizations.
+Every variable has a point where more optimization produces negligible gains.
+Knowing where that point sits keeps you from burning time on micro-optimizations.

-Targeting: The biggest returns come from going from broad to focused.
-Narrowing from “all VPs of Sales” to “VPs of Sales at Series B SaaS companies with 50 to 200 employees” might double your reply rate.
-Further narrowing to a hyper-specific niche adds 5 to 10% at most.
-Diminishing returns hit around the third refinement.
+Targeting: The big returns come from moving broad to focused.
+Narrowing from “all VPs of Sales” to “VPs of Sales at Series B SaaS companies with 50 to 200 employees” can transform reply rate.
+Narrowing to a hyper-specific niche beyond that adds little.

-Personalization: Moving from Level 1 (variables) to Level 3 (individual research) produces the largest jump.
-Moving from Level 3 to Level 4 (dynamic context) adds 5 to 15%.
-The effort required for Level 4 is 3 to 5x higher than Level 3.
+Personalization: Moving from Level 1 to Level 3 (individual research) is the largest jump.
+Pushing to Level 4 (dynamic context) adds less for several times the effort.
 For most teams, Level 3 is the efficiency sweet spot.
-AI cold email tools make Level 3 accessible without the manual research cost.
+AI cold email tools make Level 3 reachable without the manual research cost.

-Email length: Getting into the 50 to 125 word range captures most of the value.
-Testing 87 words versus 112 words is noise territory.
+Email length: Getting into the short range captures most of the value.
+Debating 40 words versus 60 is not worth the experiment.

-The practical takeaway: Optimize the top 3 variables (targeting, personalization, timing) to reasonable levels, then focus your energy on sending more volume to the right people instead of micro-optimizing copy.
+The practical takeaway: Optimize the top three variables (targeting, personalization, timing) to reasonable levels, then put your energy into sending more volume to the right people rather than micro-tuning copy.

 Channel-specific reply rate optimization